Argentina Custom Travel Planners

 5 – Paddle through the Esteros del Ibera.

 6 – Follow the Route of Seven Lakes to San Carlos de Bariloche.

 7 – Go wine tasting in Mendoza.

 9 – Sample local dishes at Feria Artesanal in El Bolson.

-Argentina Tourism Website
+Argentina Tourism Website Information

 This website is a little difficult to navigate and seems to be comprised primarily of pictures and phrases.
 Below is a sample of the content from the “Cultural Landscapes” link.
 You have to use the pictures to link through to the text about a specific activity.
 Might just be easier to use an Argentina Custom Travel Planner to figure your way through the maze.